stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

 ### WHERE does this code go

 You can see the the complete example code which is a sub-theme of Bartik here [in an alternate branch of the github repo of this blog you're reading](https://github.com/stevector/stevector.github.io/tree/twig-extends-example).
-To test it, git clone that branch into /themes of a Drupal 8 site and enable  Notice that again that the "parent" node.twig.html is in this sub-theme.
+To test it, git clone that branch into /themes of a Drupal 8 site and enable  Notice that again that the "parent" `node.twig.html` is in this sub-theme.
-By having a node.twig.html in the subtheme, Drupal (and Twig) completely ignore the node.twig.html in Bartik and node module.
+By having a `node.twig.html` in the sub-theme, Drupal (and Twig) completely ignore the `node.twig.html` in Bartik and node module.
 That kind of overriding where a template file in the theme completely supersedes Core is the same as previous versions of Drupal.

 ### WHO should write these "blocks"